Tour de France: Notable stages

-Since 1975 the race has finished with laps of the Champs-Élysées.
+Since 1975 the race has usually finished with laps of the Champs-Élysées.
 As the peloton arrives in downtown Paris the French Air Force does a three-jet flyover with the three colors of the French flag in smoke behind them.
 This stage rarely challenges the leader because it is flat and the leader usually has too much time in hand to be denied.
 In modern times, there tends to be a gentlemen's agreement: while the points classification is still contended if possible, the overall classification is not fought over; because of this, it is not uncommon for the de facto winner of the overall classification to ride into Paris holding a glass of champagne.
 The only time the maillot jaune was attacked in a manner that lasted all the way through the end of this stage was during the 1979 Tour de France.
 In 1987, Pedro Delgado vowed to attack during the stage to challenge the 40-second lead held by Stephen Roche.
 He was unsuccessful and he and Roche finished in the peloton.
 In 2005, controversy arose when Alexander Vinokourov attacked and won the stage, in the process taking fifth place overall from Levi Leipheimer.
 This attack was not a threat to the overall lead, but was a long-shot at the Podium standings, as Vinokourov was about five minutes behind third place.

 In 1989, the last stage was a time trial.
 Greg LeMond overtook Laurent Fignon to win by eight seconds, the closest margin in the Tour's history.
-The final stage has not been held as a time trial again since then.
+The final stage has since only been held as a time trial once, in 2024.